lieszkol/november-gallery/README.md

  1. Upload your images either using the Media Manager built into OctoberCMS or through the dedicated galleries backend page
  3. Drop November Gallery onto your page or partial* or static page
- 4. Select the folder you uploaded your images to and how you want them displayed
+ 4. Select the folder you uploaded your images to and how you want them displayed using the component inspector, or in your RainLab blog entry

-**please read the Known Issues section regarding usage in partials!*
+<small>*please read the Known Issues section regarding usage in partials!</small>

 Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery).